threefoldfoundation/www_threefold_io/content/newsroom/duniayetujan2024event/index.md

 <br/>

-More info and RSVP [here] (https://lu.ma/ypo3efg4). *Please note we will try for a virtual attendance option but this is not confirmed.*
+More info and RSVP [here](https://lu.ma/ypo3efg4). *Please note we will try for a virtual attendance option but this is not confirmed.*